 Call to ACT

-To achieve this goal, the campaign will focus on three priorities over the next three years:
+To achieve this goal, the campaign focuses on three priorities in the Call to Act:

 Accountability for perinatal mental health care is clearly set at a national level and complied with.